Uhm-J/PRS/README.md

 - [PRSice inputs](https://choishingwan.github.io/PRS-Tutorial/target/)

 ## Visualization
 An Rscript that plots the distributions of the groups is also included.
 Modify the groups in `PRSice.sh` to be the sample IDs without the number.
-Example data is included.
+Have a look at the included example data.

-If you want to run the plots as standalone, follow these steps:
+*If you want to run the plots as standalone, follow these steps:*
 1. **Load modules:**
 ```bash
 module load R